unc-csxl/csxl.unc.edu/docs/widgets.md

 }
 ```

 There is a decent amount to unpack here - first, the use of `EventEmitter`.
-You can see that it takes a generic type of `Organization` in a similar way that `Observables` do. ***We want to set this up so that when the join button is pressed. this event emitter will emit some data to the component.***
+You can see that it takes a generic type of `Organization` in a similar way that `Observables` do. ***We want to set this up so that when the join button is pressed, this event emitter will emit some data to the component.***

 Before we do that step, let's look at what this would look like in the component's HTML now: